raszi/node-tmp/README.md

 You can set whether you want to remove the temporary file on process exit or not.

-And if you do not want to store your temporary directories and files in the standard OS temporary directory, then you are free to override that as well.
+If you do not want to store your temporary directories and files in the standard OS temporary directory, then you are free to override that as well.

 ## An Important Note on Compatibility